 1954 – 1995

 From socialist realism to after-war multiform tendency(source: Quang Phong)

 Peace time started in 1954.
 At the moment of victory, only about 30 to 40 painters from all parts of the country returned to Hanoi.
 The Fine Arts College of Vietnam was set up to train new painters under the direction of Tran Van Can.
 This first batch of painters has continued to make up the framework of Vietnamese painting until today.
-They inherited, preserved and developed the fine traditions of Vietnamese realism.

 The Evolution of Vietnamese Art (Part II)